iceman67/ai/sklearn-logreg-mnist-FL/README.md

 This example of Flower uses `scikit-learn`'s `LogisticRegression` model to train a federated learning system.
 It will help you understand how to adapt Flower for use with `scikit-learn`.
 Running this example in itself is quite easy.

+We use two clients in a testing device environment:
+-- Jetson nano
+-- Raspberry PI 4

 ## Project Setup

 Start by cloning the example project.
 We prepared a single-line command that you can copy into your shell which will checkout the example for you: